wilsonchin2020/storm-crawler/README.md

 StormCrawler is an open source collection of resources for building low-latency, scalable web crawlers on [Apache Storm](http://storm.apache.org/).
 It is provided under [Apache License](http://www.apache.org/licenses/LICENSE-2.0) and is written mostly in Java.

 ## Quickstart
+Just want to push

 NOTE: These instructions assume that you have [Apache Maven](https://maven.apache.org/install.html) installed.

 The easiest way to get started is to generate a brand new StormCrawler-based project using \:

 `mvn archetype:generate -DarchetypeGroupId=com.digitalpebble.stormcrawler -DarchetypeArtifactId=storm-crawler-archetype -DarchetypeVersion=LATEST`